vasilisvg/literary-clock/README.md

 - Samuel Johnson is Indignant|Lydia Davis
 - Simplicissimus|Johann Grimmelshausen
 - The Darkening Age|Catherine Nixey
+- The God of Small Things |Arundhati Roy
 - The Old Man and the Sea|Ernest Hemingway
 - The secret language of color|Joann and Arielle Eckstut
 - The Sectret Lives of Baba Segi’s Wives|Lola Shoneyin